-Comment [wh15]: I AM SUGGESTING ADDING THIS WORDING TO MORE GENERICALLY ADDRESS SOME OF JOHN'S COMMENTS THAT THE TOXICOLOGISTS AREN'T GETTING THE HILL CRITERIA
+Comment [wh15]: I AM SUGGESTING ADDING THIS WORDING TO MORE GENERICALLY ADDRESS SOME OF JOHN'S COMMENTS THAT THE TOXICOLOGISTS AREN'T 'GETTING' THE HILL CRITERIA

-The association is not strong, since the higher incidences of rare renal neoplasms in dosed considered a viable Hill principle.
+Comment [JA16]: Specificity is not considered a viable Hill principle.
 Consider smoking that is not specific at all - heart disease, lung cancer, (protective Parkinson's disease), oral cancer, etc.